cockroachdb/docs/src/current/cockroachcloud/costs.md

 - Usage metrics for data transfer, managed backup storage, and changefeeds are now visible for CockroachDB Standard and Advanced clusters in the CockroachDB Cloud Console.
 You can view your usage across these metrics on the [Billing page](https://cockroachlabs.cloud/billing/overview) and on invoices.
 - There will be no usage-based charges associated with these metrics during the Preview period, which is in effect through November 30, 2024.
 During this time, line items with a charge of $0 will be shown for each metric on your monthly invoice.
 - Future pricing for these usage-based costs is available on the [Pricing](https://www.cockroachlabs.com/pricing) page.
-- On December 1, 2024, once the Preview has ended, pricing for these metrics goes into effect immediately for new customers and for existing pay-as-you-go customers, who are billed monthly.
+- On December 1, 2024, once the Preview has ended, pricing for these metrics goes into effect immediately for new customers and for existing pay-as-you-go customers (e.g. paying monthly by credit card).
 Customers with annual or multi-year contracts will continue to preview these line items without incurring charges for them (i.e. expending credits) through the end of their current contract term.

 ## Learn more